Itinerary at a glance

 Today the Rhine cycle path leads first to Xanten with the historic downtown, the splendidly decorated St. Victor's Cathedral and the Archaeological Park and Roman Museum, which is by itself worth a trip.
 From here you continue the route along inviting bathing lakes and enjoy beautiful views of the wild Rhine-current to the amusement park "Wunderland Kalkar".
 Finally you reach the longest suspension bridge in Germany, also called as Golden Gate on the Lower Rhine.
 Your destination is the old Hanseatic city of Emmerich with the beautiful Rhine promenade, which still invites to an end-of-day stroll.

-Also today's stage holds new impressions ready.
-Already in the morning you cross by ferry the Rhine to the Dutch side and cycle past the point where the river divides into Waal and Niederrijn.
-Here one speaks of the Rhine Delta, which extends until the North Sea.
-Follow the Niederrijn on raised causeways, through locks and bridges to the old city of Arnhem, where you not only enjoy a varied shopping offer.
-In the Information Centre „Brücke von Arnheim“ you can indulge in history and in the open air museum you can visit more than 80 historic Dutch houses and windmills.
+Today's stage also holds new impressions.
+In the morning you will cross the Rhine by ferry to the Dutch side and cycle past the place where the river divides into Waal and Niederrijn.
+This is called the Rhine delta, which stretches all the way to the North Sea.
+Follow the Niederrijn on raised dams, through locks and over bridges to the old town of Arnhem, where can enjoy a wide range of shopping.
+You can revel in history at the Arnhem Bridge Information Center and visit more than 80 historic Dutch houses and windmills at the open-air museum.

 The route is consistently flat and always follows the signposted Rhine Cycle Path.